First Italian War of Independence: End of the Roman Republic (24 April – 2 July 1849)

 For the forces of restoration, the problem of the Roman Republic was not yet resolved, since Rome under the triumvirate of Aurelio Saffi, Carlo Armellini and Giuseppe Mazzini still resisted.
 For Austria, which was still tied up with the Hungarian revolution, occupying Rome as well was too onerous.
 In France however, Louis Napoleon feared the expansion of Austrian influence in Italy and wanted to win the loyalty of France's Catholics, so he organised an expedition to restore Pius IX to the papal throne.

 On 24 April 1849, a French army led by general Charles Oudinot disembarked at Civitavecchia.
 Oudinot attempted to take Rome on 30 April, but was soundly defeated by Garibaldi.
-In the meantime, an expeditionary force from the Kingdom of Naples had invaded southern Lazio, advancing to Frascati and Tivoli, but it too was stopped by Garibaldi, in the Battle of Palestrina on 9 May and rebuffed for good in the Battle of Velletri on 19 May.
+In the meantime, an expeditionary force from Naples had invaded southern Lazio, advancing to Frascati and Tivoli, but it too was stopped by Garibaldi, in the Battle of Palestrina on 9 May and rebuffed for good in the Battle of Velletri on 19 May.

 Only after the arrival of 30,000 reinforcements did Oudinot reopen hostilities on 3 June, launching a surprise attack on the Romans at Villa Pamphili (he had sworn to maintain a truce until 4 June).
 After they took Villa Pamphili, the French deployed their artillery and began to bombard Rome.
 Fighting continued until 1 July and the day after that, the Roman Republic surrendered.
 Pius IX returned to Rome on 12 April 1850 and cancelled the constitution that he had conceded in March 1849.

 Garibaldi left Rome with a small group of volunteers a little before the capture of the city in a vain attempt to reach Venice.
 Although pursued by the Austrians, he managed to reach Piedmontese territory, where he was expelled on 16 September 1849.
 He thus began his second exile, which would see him visit America and then Asia and Australia.